virtual-cast/Zenject/Documentation/WritingAutomatedTests.md

 }
 ```

+To test the class do the following:
+- Open up Unity's Test Runner by clicking Window -> General -> Test Runner
+- Underneath the EditMode tab click "Create EditMode Test Assembly Folder".
+This will create a folder that contains the necessary asmdef file that is needed to get access to the Nunit namespace.
+- Select the newly created asmdef file and add a reference to Zenject-TestFramework
-Now, to test this class, create a new folder named Editor, then right click on it inside the Project tab, and select `Create -> Zenject -> Unit Test`.
+- Right click inside the folder in the Project tab and select `Create -> Zenject -> Unit Test`.
 Name it `TestLogger`.cs.
-This will create a basic template that we can fill in with our tests.
-Copy and paste the following:
+This will create a basic template that we can fill in with our tests
+- Copy and paste the following:

 ```csharp
 using System;